 Artistic Director, Educator, and Consultant in the United Kingdom

-A self-confessed ‘humanities geek in the body of a musician,’ Alexander Douglas writes both words and music in a range of contexts and settings and is available for commissions, consultancy, education projects and curricular teaching engagements.
+A self-confessed ‘humanities geek in the body of a musician,’ Alexander Douglas writes both words and music in a range of contexts and settings and is available for commissions, consultancy, education projects and teaching engagements.
 His work portfolio includes being an Artistic Associate of NHS Research & Development Northwest with whom he works on projects ranging from creativity and communication and he is very keen to develop his professional output in the health research sector.
 He is also a researcher at the University of Wolverhampton.

 As the Artistic Director of ADM Productions, he works as a conductor/MD, composer/arranger and instrumentalist as well as creatively producing projects across classical, jazz and gospel music.